stickhero23/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 5-print_numbers.c script prints numbers 0 to 9.
 The 6-print_numberz.c prints numbers 0 to 9 without using any variable of char.
 The 8-print_base16.c script prints base16 numbers
+The 9-print_comb.c script prints possible combinations of 0 to 9